blitz95/gc-course-project/README.md

 Use aggregate function to take the average of the values for each variable grouped by ActivityName and SubjectID

+Wrote the first 5 lines of the file to the screen using the head() function.

 Wrote the data set HAR_tidy_data.txt using write.table with default values

-Deleted temporary data files
+---

 For more information about the raw dataset contact: activityrecognition@smartlab.ws

-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+#######[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012
 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.
 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.